hmrc/income-tax-mtd-changelog/README.md

 #### self-assessment-accounts-api v3

-New API Version v3.0 is now available
+New API version v3.0 is now available.

 * The `Retrieve Balance and Transactions`response property `documentDueDate` is now optional.
 * New endpoints `Opt Out of Coding Out`, `Retrieve Coding Out Status` and `Opt in to Coding Out` are now available.